sridhar281/BusHivee/README.md

 Contributing:
 If you'd like to contribute to the project, feel free to fork the repository, create a new branch, and submit a pull request.

-This `README.md` provides a clear overview of your project and can be expanded as needed.
-Make sure to replace placeholders like the repository URL with actual details specific to your project.